kengaul/LightspeedPyAPI/README.md

    - `Sync.py` contains `sync_data()` which fetches paginated data from Lightspeed, processes it, and updates the local DB.

 2. **new_api/**
    - `models.py` uses Pydantic to model product data and to convert friendly names to IDs via lookup tables.
+Lookups are loaded at runtime by `lookups_runtime.setup()`.
    - `api_client.py` is a lightweight wrapper around Lightspeed endpoints.
    - `main.py` demonstrates loading lookups and creating a product with variants.